charlie-vf/gay-street-games/README.md

 Color

-The main colors used on the site are purples and blues against a black page background.
+The main colors used on the site are purples, with some blues, against a black page background.

 Purple:
 #ca92e0 is used for most of the body text and the menu links